johnstonskj/johnstonskj.github.io/quotes.md

 empty text file._
 — **Louis Srygley**

+_The key to understanding complicated things is knowing what not to look at._
+— **Gerald Jay Sussman**

+_Nothing brings fear to my heart more than a floating point number._
+— **Gerald Jay Sussman**

+### On Languages (Especially Lisp)

+_A programming language is a tool that has profound influence on our thinking habits._
+— **Edsger Dijkstra**

+_Computer language design is just like a stroll in the park.
+Jurassic Park, that is._
+— **Larry Wall**

+_Some people prefer not to commingle the functional, lambda-calculus part of a language with the parts that do side effects.
+It seems they believe in the separation of Church and state._
+— **Guy L. Steele Jr.**

+_C treats you like a consenting adult.
+Pascal treats you like a naughty child.
+Ada treats you like a criminal._
+— **Bruce Powel Douglass**

+_If you give someone Fortran, he has Fortran.
+If you give someone Lisp, he has any language he pleases._
+— **Guy L. Steele Jr.**

+_I did write some code in Java once, but that was the island in Indonesia._
+— **Richard Stallman**

+_I made up the term "object-oriented," and I can tell you I did not have C++ in mind._
+— **Alan Kay**

+_SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing._
+— **Philip Greenspun**

+_My being a teacher had a decisive influence on making language and systems as simple as possible so that in my teaching, I could concentrate on the essential issues of programming rather than on details of language and notation._
+— **Niklaus Wirth**

+_Anyone could learn Lisp in one day, except that if they already knew Fortran, it would take three days._
+— **Marvin Minsky**

+_A good programming language is a conceptual universe for thinking about programming._
+— **Alan Perlis**

+_I remember being impressed with Ada because you could write an infinite loop without a faked up condition.
+The idea being that in Ada the typical infinite loop would be normally be terminated by detonation._
+— **Larry Wall**

+_Programming in Basic causes brain damage._
+— **Edsger Dijkstra**

+_Job Control Language is the worst programming language ever designed anywhere by anybody for any purpose._
+— **Frederick "Fred" P. Brooks**

+_Lisp has all the visual appeal of oatmeal with fingernail clippings mixed in._
+— **Larry Wall**

+_C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off._
+— **Bjarne Stroustrup**

+_FORTRAN was the language of choice for the same reason that three-legged races are popular._
+— **Ken Thompson**

+_As a linguist, I don't think of Ada as a big language.
+Now, English and Japanese, those are big languages.
+Ada is just a medium-sized language._
+— **Larry Wall**

+_Object oriented programs are offered as alternatives to correct ones._
+— **Edsger W. Dijkstra**

+_The greatest single programming language ever designed._
+— **Alan Kay**, on Lisp

+_Lisp has jokingly been called "the most intelligent way to misuse a computer."
+I think that description is a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts._
+— **Edsger W. Dijkstra**

+_Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer._
+— **Marvin Minsky**

+_Take Lisp, you know its the most beautiful language in the world — at least up until Haskell came along._
+— **Larry Wall**

+_A programming language is low level when its programs require attention to the irrelevant._
+— **Alan J. Perlis**

+_The use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offense._
+— **Edsger Dijkstra**

+_Lisp isn't a language, it's a building material._
+— **Alan Kay**

+_Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot._
+— **Eric S. Raymond**

+_Greenspun's Tenth Rule of Programming: any sufficiently complicated C or Fortran program contains an ad hoc informally-specified bug-ridden slow implementation of half of Common Lisp._
+— **Philip Greenspun**

+_A language that doesn't affect the way you think about programming is not worth knowing._
+— **Alan Perlis**

+_Lisp ... made me aware that software could be close to executable mathematics._
+— **L Peter Deutsch**

+_[Emacs] is written in Lisp, which is the only computer language that is beautiful._
+— **Neal Stephenson**

 ### Writing

 _Writing improves in direct ratio to the number of things we can keep out of it that shouldn't be there_
 — **William Zinsser**

+_I didn't have time to write a short letter, so I wrote a long one instead._
+— **Mark Twain**

 _Writing is thinking on paper_
 — **William Zinsser**